-'That is so eloquently asserted Detective Crow, and whatever assistance I can be to you and the investigation, I shall gladly offer my service'.
+'That is so eloquently asserted inspector, and whatever assistance I can be to you and the investigation, I shall gladly offer my service'.

-'I feel that you are correct Inspector Crow.
-The murderer has certainly in my opinion succeeded in setting the possible pattern for the murders', said Bonheur, who had always addressed me as inspector.
+'I feel that you are correct inspector.
+The murderer has certainly in my opinion succeeded in setting the possible pattern for the murders', said Bonheur.

 'But not the investigation Bonheur—for that has not been established yet.
 Let us not forget that the most important element in solving a case is time itself', I told him.